dramxx/invoiceDaddy/README.md

 FIXME:

-- jwt needs to be refreshed?
+- jwt refresh token
 - jwt is lost on browser reload
+- when token expires, user is not logged off

+INVESTIGATE:

 - random logouts

 IMPROVE: